 Use the Erase mode tool to delete notes: (both left and right-click)

 To delete multiple notes, use the Select mode tool (or Ctrl+click and drag) and press delete

-The Default note length setting (in bars) is displayed and can be set using a drop-down menu.
+The Default note length setting (in bars) can be set using a drop-down menu.
 This sets the default length of notes made when you click in the Piano Roll with the Draw mode tool.
-You can choose either a given note length or that the next note will be the same length as the last drawn note.
-If you have manipulated notes for a special effect, it is always prudent to use a fixed note length, when you start a new edit.
+You can choose either between a specified note length, or that the next note will be the same length as the last drawn note.
 As soon as you have established a perfect note-length and position, you will normally like to use the setting "last note".
-You can drag any note to any size and position, depending on your Q-setting.

-Click on the Note Volume/Note Panning button below the piano keys to toggle between the Note Volume and Note Panning editor.
-The volume of each note is termed velocity in music sequencing.
+Click the Note Volume/Note Panning button below the piano keys to toggle between the Note Volume and Note Panning editor.
 Velocity is shown as a vertical green bar below the note in the Note Volume editor.
-You can change the velocity of each note by clicking somewhere on the vertical bar for that note or by dragging the blue box to the level you want.
+You can change the velocity of each note by clicking on the desired value above/below the current value.
 The color of the note will brighten with increased velocity and dim with decreased velocity.
-Velocity info is set automatically when you record notes using a MIDI keyboard that is capable of transmitting the velocity of the notes as they are played.

-You can scroll the Piano Roll vertically using either the scroll bar on the right side of the window or the scroll wheel on your mouse.
-However, if you hold Ctrl, and then mouse scroll, you can scroll horizontally.
-Left-click (or click and hold) on any piano key to hear the corresponding note.
-You will also hear the note if you left-click inside the Piano Roll, on a note, and when you move them.
+You can vertically scroll the Piano Roll using either the scroll bar on the right side of the window or the scroll wheel on your mouse (Holding Ctrl allows you to scroll horizontally).
+Left-click on any piano key (or or press a key on a connected midi controller) to hear the corresponding note.
+You will also hear any noteblock that is Left-Clicked from within the Piano Roll.